 Suffering is anything that comes into your life and takes away your control.

-Anything that brings you to the end of yourself, your resources, your power, and your current understanding of things.
+Suffering is anything that brings you to the end of yourself, your resources, your power, and your current understanding of things.
 If you’ve ever said, “I can’t do this anymore,” “I can’t handle this” or “I don’t know how I’m going to get through today,” that’s suffering.
 You’ve lost control.
 And it feels a lot like death.

 Suffering makes us whole.